Alberto Castilla

-Alberto Castilla Buenaventura (Bogotá 9 April 1878 - Ibagué 10 June 1937), was a Colombian composer.
+Alberto Castilla Buenaventura (Bogotá 9 April 1878 – Ibagué 10 June 1937), was a Colombian composer.
 He was born in Bogotá.
 He was also an engineer, journalist, poet, writer, mathematician and musician.
 He founded the Conservatory of Tolima in 1906.

-He composed the famous Bunde of Tolima instrumental music to which Nicanor Velásquez added verses to create what is now is the Hymn of the Tolima Department.
+He composed the famous instrumental "Bunde Tolimense" to which Nicanor Velásquez added verses to create what is now the Hymn of the Tolima Department.